omgnetwork/android-sdk/README.md

 })
 ```

-> Note: You might want to listen for the event later after you got the `TransactionRequest` or `TransactionConsumption` object, but you might not want to pass the object around.
+You might want to listen for the event later after you got the `TransactionRequest` or `TransactionConsumption` object, but you might not want to pass the object around.
 In this case, it is possible to keep only the `SocketTopic` directly.

 Then you can alternatively listening for custom events by using `joinChannel` method of the `OMGSocketClient` instance.
 This implementation will provide the exactly same result as the implementation above ☝️.
 For example,

 ```kotlin